yezyilomo/github-auto-deployer/README.md

 # github-auto-deployer
-Automated GitHub deployment using Webhooks
+Automate deployments from GitHub to your server using Webhooks

 ## Getting started